 - ensure common parts of the HMO are maintained in good order.
 This includes outbuildings, gardens and boundaries;

-- provide adequate means of storage and disposal for waste produced in the property.
+- and provide adequate means of storage and disposal for waste produced in the property.

 Tenants have responsibilities too, they must: